-The filing date of the claimant’s challenge to the overpayment is determined by the postmark date, the date the request is received in the office, or the Resource Center, whichever is the earliest determinable date.
+The filing date of the claimant’s challenge to the overpayment is determined by the postmark date, or the date the request is received in the office or Resource Center, whichever is the earliest determinable date.
 This includes the date that the Central Mail Room (CMR) receives a document via the Electronic Document Portal.

-8. Telephone Conferences.
-When requested by the claimant, the PA holds a telephone conference within 30 days of the date of the overpayment notification letter.
-The PA also holds telephone conferences in cases where the financial data in the file is not clear or adequate to make a decision about waiver or repayment.
+9. Telephone Conferences.
+When requested by the claimant, the PA holds a telephone conference within 30 days of the date of the request for the conference.
+The PA also holds telephone conferences in cases where the financial data in the file is not clear or sufficient to make a decision about waiver or repayment.

 a.
 Pre-conference Call.
-The PA holds a pre-conference call to give the claimant a clear picture of the purpose and process of the conference and the obligations of all parties, and to schedule a time for the call.
-The PA:
+The PA holds a pre-conference call to give the claimant a clear explanation of the purpose and process of the conference and the obligations of all parties, and to schedule a time for the call.
+During the call, the PA:

-(1) Explains the issues that will be addressed during the conference call (i.e., income, expenses, assets, transfer of assets, and liabilities).
-If a preliminary finding of "with fault" was issued, the PA explains how the decision was made and its implications, and invites the claimant to provide any information that could affect the preliminary determination;
+(1) Explains the issues that the PA will address during the conference call (i.e., income, expenses, assets, transfer of assets, and liabilities).
+If a preliminary finding of "at fault" was issued, the PA explains how the decision was made and its implications, and invites the claimant to provide any information that could affect the preliminary determination;

-(2) Describes the criteria used to make key decisions in the case (i.e., with fault finding, criteria for waiver, interest charges);
+(2) Describes the criteria used to make key decisions in the case (i.e., at fault finding, criteria for waiver, interest charges);

 (3) Describes the evidence the claimant needs to collect in preparation for the conference call;